kloessa/RandomForest/README.md

 # RandomForest

-Analysis of Titanic data set with RandomForest a algorithm
+Analysis of Titanic data set with RandomForest algorithm